focusreactive/focusreactive.com-front/README.md

 ## Main Project

 Main project is based on 11ty, a static site generator.
-It is used to build main pages of the website.
+It is used to build Main pages of the website.

 ### Running Main Project